1934–35 Port Vale F.C. season: Second Division

 The pre-season saw the arrival of eight new signings, the most significant of these were: 'safe as houses' goalkeeper John Potts (Leeds United), 'outstanding' outside-right John Friar (Bournemouth & Boscombe Athletic), inside-left David Galloway (Preston North End), and centre-half Joe Craven (Swansea Town).

 The season started with just one defeat in the opening eight games, leaving the club in fourth place by the end of September – mostly down to the goalscoring partnership of Friar and Nolan.
 Home victories over Sheffield United, Southampton, Manchester United, and Burnley nevertheless saw attendances of only 7,311 to 11,975.
 Following this they went on a run of twelve games without a win, with an over-reliance on Friar and Nolan in attack, whilst the defence lacked understanding.
 The team was changed around but to no avail, as they slipped down the league towards a relegation battle.
 On 24 November, Vale lost 2–1 at home to second-from-bottom Hull City.
-In the middle of December Friar was sold on to Preston North End, having scored ten goals in 18 games, with the 'more steady' Ted Critchley heading in the other direction.
+In the middle of December Friar was sold to Preston North End, having scored ten goals in 18 games, with the 'more steady' Ted Critchley heading in the other direction.
 Vale fell to third-from-bottom following a 1–1 draw with Bradford (Park Avenue) on 22 December.
 Their poor form was halted with a Christmas day victory over Bradford City, the club's first win since September.
 The team were then inconsistent until the end of the season.